tamaraeaton/reactexercise/ReadMe.md

-# SASS Exercise - Webpage: Inflora
+# Exercise Repository - Webpage: Inflora

-### This repository was created to let you exercise some SASS, using nested styling, mixins and variables.
+### This repository was created to practice key skills for the React Apprenticeship Program.

-## Main Goal
+## 1. Exercise: SASS

 The JavaScript code for the wonderful Webpage "Inflora" has been provided.
 The only thing you have to do is: Make it pretty by using SASS!
 Here are Screenshots of a finalized responsive Version (checkout the images folder)